-This bright and colorful Shirazi salad takes uber-fresh ingredients like Persian cucumbers and Roma tomatoes and pairs them with parsley, and lemon to create a crisp, light salad.
+This bright and colorful 15-minute Shirazi salad takes uber-fresh ingredients like Persian cucumbers and Roma tomatoes and pairs them with parsley, and lemon to create a crisp, light salad.

 Persian cucumbers and Roma tomatoes are a fantastic pairing for a fresh crunchy salad.
 Unlike English cucumbers, Persian cucumbers are less watery which gives them a crisper bite.
 They are mild with a very subtle sweetness, which matches the tang and acidity of the tomatoes and lemon juice in the dressing.

 This salad takes only three steps to make, and aside from chopping your ingredients, it needs very little prep at all.
 This salad is known for its finely diced ingredients, but they don't have to be perfect by any means.